 I recently spent 48 hours in Bilbao, Spain’s largest Northern city and the capital of The Basque Country.
 This trip was part of an exciting project with the Spain tourism board, which involved 10 bloggers visiting 10 lesser-known cities around Spain on the same weekend.
 The participating bloggers were stretched all the way from the North to the South coast and were exploring cities like Girona, Zaragoza, Cadiz and Segovia.
 We all stayed in touch using the #SpainCities hashtag throughout the weekend, so although I was travelling alone, I didn’t feel alone at all.

 As one of the 10 participating bloggers, I had been assigned the challenge of experiencing the best of Bilbao in 48 hours.
+From Old Town Bilboa to the Guggenheim Museum, I had just 48 hours to see it all.
 Although I have been visiting the South of Spain since I was a child, it was my first opportunity to visit Northern Spain and its famous Basque Country.
 Combining all of the ‘must-sees’ with some local tips and hidden gems, I’ve put together this 48 Hour Guide to Bilbao.

 Bilbao in A Nutshell